'Donkey Kong defense' arises at Bill Cosby sex abuse trial - KESQ

 The trial represents one of the last remaining legal claims against Cosby after his Pennsylvania criminal conviction was thrown out and other lawsuits were settled by his insurer against his will.

+The picture, essential to Huth’s case, has already been shown to jurors several times.
+It shows Cosby wearing a red beanie and smiling next to the teenage Huth.

 Cosby’s attorneys acknowledge that he took the girls to the mansion, but deny any sex assault occurred.
-Photos taken by Samuelson show the comedian and Huth together.
-They say visitors logs show it was on April 5, 1975.

-Bonjean also challenged Samuelson over the timing of the visit changing in her and Huth’s accounts by about a year.

-The initial lawsuit filed in 2014 alleged that the incident took place in late 1973 or 1974, when Huth was 15 and Samuelson 16.
-A few weeks before the trial began, Huth and her attorneys said that further investigation of the evidence allowed them to determine that it actually happened in the spring of 1975, when Huth was 16 and Samuelson 17.
+They have described Huth’s lawsuit as a scheme to cash in on the photos that were taken that day.

 The Associated Press does not normally name people who say they have been sexually abused, unless they come forward publicly, as Huth has.